sbtown/Fuzzy-CBR/README.md

 Testing was done using a 30/70 split.
 The test files have been added to the repository and available [here](https://github.com/sbtown/Fuzzy-CBR/tree/master/Fuzzy-CBR/Testing)

 ### Results
+The results show a slightly higher accuracy in Fuzzy-CBR when taking 3 and 5 Nearest Neighbor(NN) and data has been left ambiguous.

 ![alt text](ImagesAndDiagrams/accuracy.PNG "Accuracy")
 ##### *The average accuracy between CBR and Fuzzy-CBR using 3 weighting methods.*
 ***